Yes, You Can Visit the Grand Canyon in Winter (+ Helpful Tips for Visiting in 2024/25)

 If you don't really care whether you stay IN the national park or not, I recommend staying in Tusayan, Arizona.
 This little town is only a couple of miles from the South Entrance of Grand Canyon National Park; you can easily reach the Visitor Center in 15-20 minutes in good weather, but the hotels are often far more affordable.

-I stayed at the Best Western Premier Grand Canyon Squire Inn in Tusayan on New Year's Day and paid $160 for a large double queen room.
+I stayed at the Squire Resort At The Grand Canyon (formerly the Best Western Premier Grand Canyon Squire Inn) in Tusayan on New Year's Day and paid less than $200 for a large double queen room.
 And that's during one of the busiest weeks of the winter season!

-The Best Western is a large, resort-like hotel complete with restaurants, bars, a swimming pool, and even a bowling alley.
+The Squire Resort is a large, resort-like hotel complete with restaurants, bars, a swimming pool, and even a bowling alley.
 It's the top-rated hotel in Tusayan on TripAdvisor, has plenty of parking, and is a great option for families.
 (Book your room here!)

 Other similar hotels in Tusayan include: